Bring Your Own Device (BYOD)

 Nayland College has been recognised by Microsoft from 2017 through to 2019 as a ‘Showcase School’.
 This is a significant acknowledgement of our successful approach to blended learning.

 Nayland College has been recognised by Microsoft as a ‘Showcase School’.
-This is a significant acknowledgement of our successful approach to blended learning.
+This is a significant acknowledgement of our successful approach growing our students digital capabilities.

 All students will be issued with an Office 365 account.
 From this account they are able to download the full Office suite on to 5 different devices (including home computers).